Luxury ski resort with refined and charming atmosphere. Offers high, snow-sure skiing

-Lech resort information - a general overview
+Lech resort guide - a general overview

 Lech is a fair sized, prestigious and picturesque Alpine village with a largely intermediate piste network.
 For experts the off-piste is the main attraction and for beginners there are lots of good, easy slopes to cruise.
 The lift system in Lech really has improved in the last couple of years, with the old, slow lifts being replaced with lovely heated chairlifts - you are sure not to be left out in the cold in Lech.
 The brand new Auenfeldjet cable-car links Lech with its neighbouring village, Warth, which adds a reasonable 66km of additional piste to the ski area, and also opens up access to some great North facing off-piste terrain.